"It is this honesty, this taste of the measure, I like to find in an honest and healthy Lyonnaise dish" - Paul Bocuse

 Lyon sits at the junction (confluence) of the Rhône and Saône rivers.
-The Rhône, which is the wider of the two, sits on the east and the Saône on the west.
-The area between the two rivers forms a long and narrow peninsula (Presqu'île), where the main part of the city lies.
+The Rhône, the wider of the two, sits on the east and the Saône on the west.
+The area between the two rivers forms a long and narrow peninsula (Presqu'île), where the central part of the city lies.
 Here are most shops and restaurants and the area most probably tourists will stay while visiting the city.
 Place Bellecour is located on the Presqu'île between the two rivers and is the third-largest public square in France.
 The broad, pedestrian-only Rue de la République leads north from Place Bellecour.
-To the north, the Presqu'ile, which is completely flat, borders with the La Croix Rousse Hill.
+To the north, the Presqu'ile, which is flat, borders La Croix Rousse Hill.

 La Croix-Rousse, known as "the hill that works" because it is traditionally home to many small silk workshops, an industry for which the city has long been renowned.